YLiu-101/FutureMakers2022/README.md

 * Pooling - Reduces the number of pixels in the image.
 Max pooling is more popular than average pooling.
 It does this to reduce computational cost and also for better feature extraction
 * Repeat - Repeat the above two steps
 * Neural network - Now we feed the resulting layers into a neural network, where it classifies the photo.
 We do this through a flattening input layer

+We also took a look into regularization techniques, like L1, L2, and dropouts.

+### Day 7

+#### What is a real world example of a biased ML model?

+An example of a biased real-life machine learning model would be a search browser that implements an AI algorithm that favors clickability of content.
+This algorithm would favor more recent content, discriminating other older, potentially more meaningful content, since recent content tends to place higher in search pages.
+This is similar to some popular search engines.

+A better way is to have an AI algorithm that is actually able to rank the value of the content that it reads in from the website.
+Perhaps track the duration users spend on these pages rather than the number of clicks.
+Of course, we'll need to ensure that the user isn't away from the computer.

 ### Day 9